ANKITSANJYAL/Structure-Guided-Diffusion/README.md

 ## 📋 Overview

-GeoDreamer is a novel geometry-aware text-to-image diffusion model that learns spatial structure, semantic coherence, and view-consistent features using DINO-based geometric priors and CLIP-driven textual conditioning.
+Structure-Guided-Diffusion is a novel geometry-aware text-to-image diffusion model that learns spatial structure, semantic coherence, and view-consistent features using DINO-based geometric priors and CLIP-driven textual conditioning.
 The model generates high-quality images from text alone, having implicitly learned spatial priors from geometry supervision during training.

 ## 🎯 Objective